iotaledger/iota-java/README.md

 ---

+## Deprecation warning

+This java client is no longer usable in the new Chrysalis network.
+Please use the Java bindings generated for iota.rs.
+They can be found [here](https://github.com/iotaledger/iota.rs/tree/dev/bindings/java)

 ## About

-This is the **official** Java client library, which allows you to do the following:
+This was the **official** Java client library, which allows you to do the following:

 * Create transactions
 * Read transactions